-- 59.04 No media representatives are allowed to go on to the field of play before, during or after the match, except in the context of approved host broadcaster operations and audiovisual rights holders' approved post-match activities.
-Likewise, no media representatives are allowed in the players' tunnel or the dressing-room area, with the exception of UEFA-approved flash interview positions and a camera of the host broadcaster filming the following activities: - a. team arrivals (as far as to the dressing-room area); - b. players in the tunnel before the match; - c. players returning to the pitch at the start of the second half. - 59.05 A limited number of photographers, cameramen and production staff of the audiovisual rights holders all equipped with the appropriate pitch-access accreditation are allowed in the area between the boundaries of the field of play and the spectators. - 59.06 The team dressing rooms are off limits to media representatives before, during and after the match.
+- 57.05 A limited number of photographers, cameramen and production staff of the audiovisual rights holders all equipped with the appropriate pitch-access accreditation are allowed in the area between the boundaries of the field of play and the spectators. - 57.06 The team dressing rooms are off limits to media representatives before, during and after the match.
 However, subject to the teams' prior agreement, one camera of the host broadcaster may enter the dressing rooms to film the players' shirts and equipment.
 This filming must be completed well before the arrival of the players.
-Any additional dressing room access for media (e.g. for post-match celebrations) must be agreed between the relevant team and UEFA in advance. - 59.07 A position should be foreseen for a camera crew from each team to conduct technical filming.
+Any additional dressing room access for media (e.g. for post-match celebrations) must be agreed between the relevant team and UEFA in advance. - 57.07 A position should be foreseen for a camera crew from each team to conduct technical filming.
 Generally they should be in a central position or a position agreed by the teams and the local press officer.

-Article 60 Principles for all media
+Article 58 Principles for all media

-- 60.01 Media equipment and personnel may not obstruct the view or movement of, or cause confusion for referees, players or coaches. - 60.02 All media representatives must respect the needs of other media colleagues.
-For example, adequate positions for photographers must be available alongside audiovisual rights-holder cameras behind the advertising boards, in principle behind each goal, and media working areas must not be disturbed during the match by audiovisual rights-holder technical personnel or photographers. - 60.03 Media must respect the needs of the players and coaches.
+- 58.01 Media equipment and personnel may not obstruct the view or movement of, or cause confusion for referees, players or coaches. - 58.02 All media representatives must respect the needs of other media colleagues.
+For example, adequate positions for photographers must be available alongside audiovisual rights-holder cameras behind the advertising boards, in principle behind each goal, and media working areas must not be disturbed during the match by audiovisual rights-holder technical personnel or photographers. - 58.O3 Media must respect the needs of the players and coaches.
 Interviews may be conducted only in areas defined and approved by UEFA.
-Reporters must not approach players or coaches for interviews or comments during play. - 60.04 Media equipment and personnel should not obstruct the spectators' view of the field of play.
-Media cameras should not record the crowd in a manner which could cause any dangerous activity. - 60.05 Any media equipment and personnel must be positioned in such a way that they do not present any danger for players or the referee team.
+Reporters must not approach players or coaches for interviews or comments during play. - 58.04 Media equipment and personnel should not obstruct the spectators' view of the field of play.
+Media cameras should not record the crowd in a manner which could cause any dangerous activity. - 58.05 Any media equipment and personnel must be positioned in such a way that they do not present any danger for players or the referee team.
 The field of play itself must always be kept free of cameras, cables and media personnel.

-XIII - Media Matters 45
+42 XIII - Media Matters